WorkingCodePod/workingcode/src/episodes/141-building-stuff-so-you-can-build-stuff.md

 [00:13:18] **Ben:** Yeah.
 And then, and then I said fails all the way down because in conjunction with this and I'm, and I think this is partly stress related or maybe primarily stress related, I've also been feeling a lot of, wrist pain for like the last week and a half.
 My, my repetitive stress stuff has really been flared up big time.

 [00:13:35] **Ben:** and, and I'm sure it's because I'm probably like all tensed up and my shoulders are all up and it's thrown my arms out of alignment.
 And then also I've been.
-You know, putting some time into the dig deep fitness stuff, and it's probably just been a little too much coding and, and a little too much stress and a little, a little too much for the old broken body parts that I still have.
+You know, putting some time into the Dig Deep Fitness stuff, and it's probably just been a little too much coding and, and a little too much stress and a little, a little too much for the old broken body parts that I still have.

 [00:13:57] **Carol:** But didn't I see that you were trying a new keyboard to help with some of the wrist pain?